 Confidence, which takes values between 0.0 and 1.0, is loosely defined as the fractional probability that an individual redshift estimate is correct.
 Most of the spectroscopic sets provide these estimates for their redshifts.
 For the few that don't we assigned the confidence 0.95.
 For the grism and multiband photo-z surveys, we set the confidence equal to $1-f{\rm out}$, where $f{\rm out}$ is the reported outlier rate of these catalogs.
 To facilitate custom quality cuts, the catalog contains flags indicating whether each redshift originates from spectroscopy (type == ''s''), grism (''g''), or multiband photo-z (''p''), as well as confidence values.
 Note redshifts from grism and photo-z surveys, however, have larger scatter and bias than spectroscopic surveys (and possible incorrect redshifts if the redshift is based off of a single emission line), but these metrics are not captured by the confidence parameter.
-If doing their own studies with custom reference samples, we encourage readers to investigate the details of each component survey that comprise the reference catalog and apply their own quality cuts as suit their needs.
+We encourage readers to investigate the details of each component survey that comprise our reference catalog and apply their own quality cuts as suit their needs.
 For example, if studying high-redshift galaxies, you might choose to include the multiband photo-z's, which increase the number of redshifts at z > 2 by a factor of 3 (Fig. 6).